Ports of Auckland Automation Transformation

 A. No. Currently only our manual straddles can twin lift; twins will be paired up in both the interchange area and under the cranes.

 Q. When is automation scheduled to start?

 A. We will phase in automation to reduce the risk of impact on productivity.
-The northern berth will be automated first in late March 2020 - phase one of Go Live.
-The northern section of the terminal will be automated and the A Strads will service the northern truck lanes.
+The northern berth was automated first in late March 2020 - phase one of Go Live.
+The northern section of the terminal will be automated and the A-Strads will service the northern truck lanes.
 The southern half of the terminal will continue to be operated by the existing manual straddles during phase one.

 Q. When will the terminal be fully automated?

 A. We will enter phase two of Go Live once we are confident with the productivity KPIs.
-We expect to be able to do this by about May 2020.
+We expect to be able to do this in mid-2021.
 In phase two of Go Live, automated straddles will work the whole terminal and truck grids.

 Click here to watch a video about the automation roll-out plan.